acsone/setuptools-odoo/README.rst

 The following keys are supported:

-  * ``depends``, used to precisely control odoo addons dependencies.
+  * ``depends_override``, used to precisely control odoo addons dependencies.
     Its value must be a dictionary mapping addon names to a package requirement string.
-  * ``external_dependencies``, used to precisely controll python external dependencies.
+  * ``external_dependencies_override``, used to precisely controll python external dependencies.
 Its value must be a dictionary with one ``python`` key, with value a dictionary mapping python external dependencies to python package requirement strings.

 For instance, if your module requires at least version 8.0.3.2.0 of the connector addon, as well as at least version 0.5.5 of py-Asterisk,